timmywil/panzoom/README.md

 ## Dependencies

-Panzoom obviously depends on jQuery, but it also depends on [Modernizr](http://modernizr.com/) for its touch gesture support detection.<br>
+As of v1.1.0, Panzoom no longer depends on [Modernizr](http://modernizr.com/) for anything.
+Just jQuery.
-If Modernizr is not included, touch gestures will simply not be used and it will fail silently.<br>
-However, mobile behavior is not supported without Modernizr and its touch support feature detect.
+Before v1.1.0, this plugin depended on Modernizr for its touch support feature detect.

 ## Loading Panzoom
 Panzoom can obviously be included with your scripts at the end of the body, but Panzoom supports AMD for javascript module love.

 With script tags: